 In business, there will always be a certain degree of risk that any organization must face to achieve its goals.
 At the essence, risk is a fundamental requirement for growth, development, profit and prosperity.
-In a broad range of nearly every business industry, including healthcare, housing, energy, auto, finance, accounting, technology and supply chain, effectively managed risks actually provide pathways to success.
-But like any path, you need to know all the divots, detours and dangers along the way.
+In a broad range of every business industry, including healthcare, finance, accounting, technology and supply chain, effectively managed risks provide pathways to success.
+But like any path, you need to know all the divots, detours, and dangers along the way.

-Risks come from a variety of sources, which might include the following:
+Risks come from a variety of sources, which include the following:

-- Threats associated with project failures at any phase, which includes design, development, production or sustainment of life cycles
+- Threats associated with project failures at any phase, which includes design, development, production, or maintenance of life cycles.

 To help you better understand various risks, there is a set of international standards for information security that can help.
 Together, the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) create and publish the ISO 270000 standards cooperatively for better guidance.